 Our children are black olive fiends.
 Can that be inherited?
 When I met my husband he was one of the few people I’d ever known to also enjoy a black olive pizza.
 No other toppings.
 Just black olives, sauce and cheese.
 Needless to say, you can always find a few cans of California Black Olives in my pantry.
 And now here they are providing a flavorful, black earth “graveyard” to plant my wheat tortilla chip “tombstones” and string cheese “ghosts” in.
 This is a super simple and all natural treat to set out for all your Halloween parties.

 To start, I made a batch of this white bean hummus.
-And then using a food processor I chopped up an entire can of large-size California Ripe Black Olives to act as the dirt graveyard topping.
+And then using a food processor I chopped up an entire can of large-size black olives to act as the dirt graveyard topping.
 For the little ghosts, I simply halved some string cheese and kind of fanned-out the bottoms so the ghosts had a wider base to sit on.
 The eyes are cracked black pepper pieces.

 I purchased some fresh, whole wheat tortillas from my grocery (they are thicker than the pre-made variety) and used my kitchen scissors to cut three tombstone shapes.
 The rest of the tortillas I cut into small triangles and sprayed them all with a good-quality cooking spray (mine happened to be coconut oil).
 I then topped the tombstones with a clean piece of lace (that same black spider webbed one you see in the photos) and sprinkled them with smoked paprika.
 That is what made the web design on them.
 The rest of the triangles I sprinkled with a little sea salt and more smoked paprika before baking.

 So there you have it!
-Fresh and healthy homemade hummus made even more tasty by a layer of rich, black olives made ripe by the California sunshine.
+Fresh and healthy homemade hummus made even more tasty by a layer of rich, black olives.
 These graveyard ghosts make a friendly counterpart to all that Halloween candy your kiddos will be hauling home from Trick-or-Treat.

-- ½ c. fresh flat leaf parsley, coarsely chopped
+- 1/2 cup fresh flat leaf parsley roughly chopped

 - cooking oil spray